The complex world of tax on investment

 If you invest in fixed-interest securities through a UK-based unit trust or open-ended investment company (OEIC), the income payments you receive are now made without deduction of tax.

 The tax treatment of dividend income from shares, and funds that invest in shares, has grown more complicated over the years, and the tax rates have become divorced from the rates that apply to other income.
 In 2016/17 there was an overhaul, mainly aimed at discouraging incorporation by small businesses.
-For 2018/19 a further change has been made, with the same target of incorporation, but this time catching many more ordinary investors.
+A further change was made in 2018/19, with the same target of incorporation, but this time catching an increased number of ordinary investors.

 Many recipients of modest dividend income do not pay more tax because of this overhaul.
 However, the cut to the dividend allowance means those with high dividend income may now be paying a lot more tax compared to 2015/16.